h4ckyou/h4ckyou.github.io/_posts/2026-08-22-Roaster-Secdojo.md

 ## Roaster

+### Bla bla bla

+Having been inactive for some time, majorly due to school work, I'm finally back again and here for some more hacks.

+I worked on this machine recently and decided to write a walkthrough for it because, well, I've mostly written about **pwn** challenges so far.
+Figured it was time to give AD some love. 😄

 ### Overview

 This lab is a Windows environment designed to explore and exploit a range of Active Directory attack techniques, including Kerberos attacks, security evasion, privilege escalation, and delegation vulnerabilities, helping sharpen your skills in AD exploitation and offensive security.